HaxeFoundation/code-cookbook/assets/content/cookbook/Abstract types/abstracts-with-type-params.md

 ## Step 1.
 Proper typing of string values

 Step 1 is to define a concrete type for our `property` argument, so we can't pass arbitrary string to it.
-But in run-time a string is still expected, so our type should be represented as strings in run-time, which is exactly what [abstract types](http://haxe.org/manual/types-abstract.html) are for:
+But at run-time a string is still expected, so our type should be represented as strings at run-time, which is exactly what [abstract types](http://haxe.org/manual/types-abstract.html) are for:

 ```haxe